You Want to Receive Wholesale Orders from Abroad, But Your Website is Not in English

 Dönüşüm Oranı %0.5 - %1.5 %3.5 - %8.0

-Professional Tip: If your budget is limited, instead of translating the entire site into 10 languages, identify the two markets you receive the highest demand from based on data and start by getting in-depth German SEO services in those languages (e.g., English and German).
+Professional Tip: If your budget is limited, instead of translating the entire site into 10 languages, identify the two markets you receive the most demand from based on data and start by obtaining an in-depth German SEO service in these languages (for example, English and German).

-International SEO: The Technical Infrastructure for Cross-Border Visibility
+International SEO: The Technical Infrastructure of Cross-Border Visibility

-You’ve translated your website into English, but Google still only shows your site to users in Turkey.
+You have translated your website into English, but Google is still only showing your site to users in Turkey.
 Why?
-Because you haven’t technically communicated to Google which language your site is in and which region it serves.
+Because you have not technically communicated to Google what language your site is in or which region it targets.
 In 2026, search engine algorithms are based on 'User Intent.'
-If an American buyer searches for 'wholesale textile manufacturers' and your site does not have hreflang tags correctly configured, you won’t appear in search results, no matter how good your products are.
+If an American buyer is searching for 'wholesale textile manufacturers,' and hreflang tags are not set up correctly on your site, even if you have the best products in the world, you will not appear in search results.

-In a strategy we implemented for an industry-leading firm, we saw that simply translating content increased traffic by 10%, while correct technical configuration (subfolder or subdomain strategy, hreflang tags, local server speed) increased traffic by 250% within six months.
+In a strategy we implemented at a leading industry firm, we saw that merely translating content increased traffic by 10%, while proper technical configuration (subfolder or subdomain strategy, hreflang tags, local server speed) boosted traffic by 250% within 6 months.
 International SEO encompasses not only words but also server response times and local search habits.
-Obtaining international SEO services during this process prevents technical errors from draining your budget.
+Obtaining an international SEO service during this process prevents technical errors from draining your budget.

-If you want to try this yourself, you can check your targeting settings through Search Console; however, getting a professional audit (SEO Audit) in complex architectures is vital, especially in a field such as B2B where high-volume sales are at stake.
-A faulty configuration could even lead to Google perceiving your site as 'duplicate content' and punishing it.
+If you want to try this yourself, you can check your targeting settings through the Search Console; however, conducting a professional audit (SEO Audit) in complex architectures is crucial, especially in a field with high-volume sales like B2B.
+A misconfiguration can even lead Google to perceive your site as 'duplicate content' and punish it.

-Essential Functions That a Website Should Have for B2B Wholesale Orders
+Functions That Must Be Present on a Website for B2B Wholesale Orders

 When a foreign buyer enters your site, they want to see a 'business tool,' not a 'brochure.'
-Unlike B2C (end-user) websites, B2B sites must simplify the lives of decision-makers.
-The digital trends of 2026 show that buyers complete 70% of their research digitally before talking to a sales representative.
+Unlike B2C (business-to-consumer) sites, B2B sites should make the lives of decision-makers easier.
+The digital trends of 2026 show that buyers complete 70% of their research processes online before speaking to a sales representative.

-• Technical Documentation Center: Technical drawings, certifications, and user manuals of your products in PDF format must definitely be offered in English.
+- Technical Documentation Center: Technical drawings of your products, certificates, and user manuals must definitely be provided in PDF format in English.

-• Logistics and Delivery Information: Explanations of Incoterms (International Commercial Terms), container-based loading capacities, and similar details are invaluable to wholesale buyers.
+- Logistics and Delivery Information: Details such as Incoterms (International Commercial Terms) explanations and container-based loading capacities are invaluable to wholesale buyers.

-• B2B Portal / Dealer Login: You may not want to keep your prices public.
-An English 'Request a Quote' form or a corporate membership system builds trust.
+- B2B Portal / Dealer Login: You may not want to keep your prices public.
+An English 'Request a Quote' form or a corporate membership system reinforces trust.

-• Live Support and AI Chatbots: You can provide 24/7 English support by using AI chatbot integration to respond to customers in different time zones.
+- Live Support and AI Chatbots: You can provide 24/7 English support by using AI chatbot integration to respond to clients in different time zones.

-Professional Tip: Don’t just see your 'About Us' page as a history.
-For foreign buyers, this page is a 'trust' test.
-Images from your factory’s production line, a map of the countries you export to, and your global references must definitely be included on this page.
-When preparing an impressive company introduction article, don’t forget to emphasize your global vision.
+Professional Tip: Don't view your 'About Us' page merely as a history.
+For foreign buyers, this page is a test of 'credibility.'
+Images from your factory's production line, maps of the countries you export to, and your global references must be included on this page.
+When preparing an impressive company introduction text, do not forget to highlight your global vision.

 Content Marketing and Authority Building

 Your site is now in English, and the technical infrastructure is complete.
 So, how will customers find you?
-It's not enough to only sell 'products'; in 2026, you must sell 'information.'
-Creating English blog content related to your industry positions you not just as a supplier, but as a 'thought leader.'
-For instance, if you produce textile machines, an article in English titled 'Energy Saving in Sustainable Textile Production in 2026' will enable you to appear in front of factory managers worldwide on Google.
+Just selling 'products' is not enough; in 2026, you need to sell 'information.'
+Producing English blog content related to your industry elevates you from being just a supplier to a 'thought leader.'
+For instance, if you produce textile machinery, an English article on 'Energy Saving in Sustainable Textile Production in 2026' will help you reach factory managers worldwide on Google.

-To give a real-life example; a client in the automotive spare parts sector published a content series on 'European Safety Standards for Brake Pads' instead of just listing products, resulting in a 400% increase in the number of organic 'form fills' on their website.
-This is a concrete return on investing in content marketing services.
+To give a real-life example; a client in the automotive spare parts industry saw a 400% increase in organic 'form filling' numbers from their website after publishing a series of content on 'European Safety Standards for Brake Pads' instead of just listing products.
+This is a tangible return on investment for obtaining content marketing services.

 Accelerate the Process with Advertising Strategies

 SEO is a long-term investment.
-However, if you're saying, 'I need to get orders immediately,' you should support your English website with the right advertising strategies.
-In 2026, the most powerful weapon in the B2B world is LinkedIn ads.
-Here, you can target not only companies but also purchasing managers, CEOs, or operations managers directly.
+However, if you say, 'I need to get orders immediately,' you should support your English website with the right advertising strategies.
+The strongest weapon in the B2B world of 2026 is LinkedIn ads.
+Here, you can target not just companies but directly purchasing managers, CEOs, or operations managers.

-Similarly, running Google ads for specific keywords in the countries you are targeting will draw instant traffic to your site's English landing pages.
-But beware: If your site is not in English or has poor translation, every penny spent on advertising will go down the drain.
-Luring buyers with the promise of 'English' and then presenting them with a 'Turkish' form will erode trust in your brand.
+Similarly, advertising for specific keywords in the countries you target through Google ads will quickly draw traffic to your site's English landing pages.
+But be careful: If your site is not in English or has a poor translation, every penny you spend on advertising goes to waste.
+Luring buyers with the promise of 'English' and then presenting them with a 'Turkish' form undermines the trust in your brand.

-Professional Tip: Use clear calls-to-action (CTA) in your ads, such as 'Request a Free Sample' or 'Download Wholesale Catalog.'
-For a B2B buyer, a 'Buy Now' button is too soon, while a 'Get Information' or 'View Catalog' button is more reassuring.
+Professional Tip: Use clear calls to action (CTAs) like 'Request a Free Sample' or 'Download Wholesale Catalog' in your ads.
+The 'Buy Now' button is too early for a B2B buyer, while the 'Request Information' or 'Review Catalog' button fosters trust.

-Conclusion: It's Not Too Late to Enter the Global Market, But You Should Hurry
+Conclusion: It’s Not Too Late to Expand into the Global Market, but You Must Hurry

-Not having your website in English is not just a language problem; it is a growth and sustainability issue.
-In 2026 standards, a professional B2B website is your best sales representative working 24/7 all around the world.
-To achieve stable export volume, generate foreign currency income, and globalize your brand, you must tailor your digital presence to the language and culture of your target markets.
+Not having an English website is not just a language problem; it’s a growth and sustainability problem.
+By 2026 standards, a professional B2B website is your best sales representative working 24/7 everywhere in the world.
+To capture a stable export volume, generate foreign currency income, and globalize your brand, you must adapt your digital presence to the language and culture of your target markets.

-The steps you take yourself (using translation tools, setting up simple themes) may help you get started; however, when dealing with a multi-billion global market share, progressing with a professional strategy minimizes your margin for error.
-At 212 Medya, we know from experience gained over the years by opening dozens of companies in various sectors to international markets: It is impossible for a quality product combined with the right infrastructure and the right language strategy not to find buyers globally.
+The steps you take on your own (using translation tools, setting up simple themes) may get you a little way in the beginning; however, when it comes to a billion-dollar global market share, following a professional strategy minimizes your margin for error.
+As 212 Medya, we know from our years of experience in opening dozens of companies from various sectors to the digital world: It is impossible for a quality product combined with the right infrastructure and the correct language strategy not to find buyers in the world.

-To achieve your export goals and increase your power in the digital space, you can contact us or take the first step by directly requesting a free preliminary consultation offer.
+To achieve your export goals and enhance your digital power, you can contact us or take the first step by directly requesting a free initial consultation.